1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING PRACTICES||

-Boston Therapeutics, headquartered in Manchester, NH, (OTC: BTHE) is a leader in the field of complex carbohydrate chemistry.
-The Company's initial product pipeline is focused on developing and commercializing therapeutic molecules for diabetes: PAZ320, a non-systemic chewable therapeutic compound designed to reduce post-meal glucose elevation; IPOXYN, an injectable anti-necrosis drug specifically designed to treat lower limb ischemia associated with diabetes; SUGARDOWN®, a non-systemic chewable complex carbohydrate designed to moderate post-meal blood glucose, and BTI-7, a new, chewable dose form of the diabetes drug metformin hydrochloride.
+Boston Therapeutics, Inc., headquartered in Manchester, NH, (OTC: BTHE) is a leader in the field of complex carbohydrate chemistry.
+The Company's initial product pipeline is focused on developing and commercializing therapeutic molecules for diabetes: BTI-320 (formerly PAZ320), a non-systemic, non-toxic, chewable therapeutic compound designed to reduce post-meal glucose elevation; IPOXYN, a continuous intravenous drug for the prevention of necrosis and treatment of ischemia with an initial target indication of lower limb ischemia often associated with diabetes; and SUGARDOWN®, a non-systemic chewable complex carbohydrate designed to moderate post-meal blood glucose.

 The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
 The Company has limited resources and operating history.
-As shown in the accompanying financial statements, the Company has an accumulated deficit of approximately $5,001,000 as of September 30, 2013.
+As shown in the accompanying financial statements, the Company has an accumulated deficit of approximately $8.9 million and $2.5 million cash on hand as of March 31, 2014.
+The Company raised $250,000 in gross proceeds in private placements during the three month period ended March 31, 2014.
 The future of the Company is dependent upon its ability to obtain financing and upon future profitable operations from the development of its new business opportunities.
-During July and September 2013, the Company conducted four closings of its private placement of securities with accredited investors pursuant to which the investors purchased in aggregate 17,659,007 shares of the Companys common stock and warrants to purchase 8,829,484 additional shares of common stock at an exercise price of $0.50 per share for total gross proceeds of $5,297,698.
-Management has plans to seek additional capital through private placements and public offerings of its common stock.
+Management plans to seek additional capital through private placements and public offerings of its common stock.
 There can be no assurance that the Company will be successful in accomplishing its objectives.
 Without such additional capital, the Company may be required to cease operations.

 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event the Company cannot continue in existence.